giorgosmamakoukas/DerivativeBasedKoopman/README.md

 # DerivativeBasedKoopman

 This is work submitted to Transcations on Robotics (TRO) in 2020.

+Testing derivative-based Koopman control on systems